- Job Seekers

 The Wisconsin State Government has special hiring tools in place to help ensure that all qualified veterans have a greater chance of being considered and interviewed for state jobs.
 Find all Wisconsin State Government jobs online at Wisc.Jobs.

-In addition, qualified veterans may be considered for state agency jobs without having to compete or take a civil service assessment, if you are a veteran who: has served in the armed forces, have a service-connected disability rating of 30% or more, and are not currently employed in a permanent position with the State of Wisconsin.
+In addition, qualified veterans may be considered for state agency jobs without having to compete or take a civil service assessment, if you are a veteran who: has served in the armed forces, have a disability rating of 30% or more, and are not currently employed in a permanent position or have restoration rights with the Wisconsin State Government.
 Complete these steps in order to determine your eligibility:

-- Register or update you profile on JobCenterofWisconsin.com
+- Register or update your profile on JobCenterofWisconsin.com

 - Select "Update Military Service Info" to ensure your veteran information is up to date